-In this video I will tell you why you want to pick your exercises very wisely.
+In this blogpost I will tell you why you want to pick your exercises very wisely.

 You want to be efficient with your time and energy.
 Don’t you?

 You want to do exercises that carry-over to your main lifts.